jsforce/jsforce-website/src/documents/blog/posts/20140115-jsforce-repl-tips.html.md

 > describe
 ```

 Not only methods or properties in REPL context, it also completes REPL command arguments.
 For example, `.connect` command accepts Salesforce username in its first argument.
-If you have already established connection information in configuration, it will automatically completes from registered username.
+If you have connections you have established ever, it will automatically complete and show candidate list of usernames.

 ```
 > .connect adm[TAB]